Archdiocese for the Military Services, USA

-The Archdiocese for the Military Services, USA (AMS), officially the Military Ordinariate of United States of America, is a Latin Church jurisdiction of the Catholic Church for people serving in the United States Armed Forces and their dependents.
+The Archdiocese for the Military Services, USA (AMS), officially the Military Ordinariate of United States of America, is a jurisdiction of the Catholic Church for people serving in the United States Armed Forces and their dependents.

 The AMS provides services to Catholics serving in military installations in the United States and overseas, to Catholic staff and patients at Veterans Health Administration facilities, and to Catholics at other federal services located overseas.
 The AMS does not have a cathedral, nor does it have jurisdiction over any territory; its headquarters are in Washington, D.C.

-The AMS is considered a military ordinariate, headed by an archbishop.
-As of 2025, the archbishop is Timothy P. Broglio.
+The AMS is considered a military ordinariate, headed by Archbishop Timothy P. Broglio.

 Description

 The AMS was originally established as a military vicariate, with the Archbishop of New York serving as the military vicar.
 It was reorganized as an archdiocese, with its own archbishop.
 Its headquarters was relocated from New York City to Washington by Pope John Paul II in 1986.

 While the AMS is a Latin Church jurisdiction, clergy from the Eastern Catholic Churches may receive endorsement by the AMS.
-However, the Eastern Catholic priests must maintain bi-ritual faculties and be able to celebrate the sacraments in the ordinary form of the Roman Rite.
+Eastern Catholic priests must maintain bi-ritual faculties and be able to celebrate the sacraments in the ordinary form of the Roman Rite.

 The AMS archbishop is assisted by several auxiliary bishops.
 Together, they oversee Catholic priests serving as chaplains throughout the world.
 Each chaplain remains incardinated into the diocese or religious institute in which he was ordained.
 He has an officer's rank, based on his years of service and promotion selection from among their peers.
 The chaplain wears the uniform of his respective branch of service, and normally wear clerical attire only during the performance of a religious service.
 The position of rank and chaplain faith group insignia varies in each military department and may vary significantly from one type of uniform to another within a military department.

 The chaplains are organized in the following active duty branches: